What is exposure compensation?

 How to set exposure compensation

-On some cameras this is set with a separate button, on others the button might share another function.
-Look for the plus minus symbol on your camera.
+On some digital cameras exposure compensation is set with a separate button, on others the button might share another function.
+Look for the plus minus exposure compensation symbol on your camera.

 TOP TIP 1: The exposure compensation setting doesn’t automatically cancel when you turn your camera off, so remember to reset it to zero.
 It can easily be overlooked!